 Moreover, OBGYNs are trained to diagnose and treat a wide range of gynecological issues, such as irregular periods, infections, and abnormal pap smears.
-They can also provide birth control counseling and options and screenings for breast and ovarian cancer.
+They can also provide birth control counseling, options, and breast and ovarian cancer screenings.
 This comprehensive care is why it’s beneficial to have a family practice physician who can coordinate with an OBGYN for comprehensive care.”

 A gynecologist is a medical doctor who specializes in women’s reproductive health, including the uterus, ovaries, and cervix.
 They offer various medical services like routine exams, contraception, treating infections, and managing reproductive health issues.